Five things you can do to curb the cost of living

 So before you do anything, here are a few things to think about first:

-• Although there’s no guarantee that the value of your pensions and investments will go back up, there’s also no way of knowing that they won’t either.
-By acting while they’re down, you’ll be accepting your losses – rather than waiting to see if things change.
+• Although there’s no guarantee that the value of your pensions and investments will go up, there’s also no way of knowing that they won’t either.
+By acting when they’re down, you’ll be accepting your losses – rather than waiting to see if things change.

-• Your investments might be spread over different assets such as stocks, real estate and bonds, so just because the stock market’s taking a turn, it doesn’t mean all your funds are.
+• Your investments might be spread over different assets such as stocks, real estate and bonds, so if the stock market’s taking a turn, it doesn’t mean all your funds are.

 • Rolling your old pensions into one could help you cut down on management fees and give you a better picture of how your finances are looking.
 There are risks involved when transferring your pensions and you may need to get financial advice to do so.
 Remember the value of your pension could go down as well as up and you could get back less than you've transferred.

 • Speak to an expert.
-A financial adviser can plunge deep into your finances and make tailored recommendations based on your needs.
+A financial adviser can look deep into your finances and make tailored recommendations based on your needs.
 The adviser will charge you a fee for their services.

 5. Need someone to lean on?
 There are plenty of shoulders out there

-The cost of living crisis has affected most of us in so many different ways, including financially and mentally.
-YouGov found that the number of Brits finding it very difficult to cope financially has been rising steadily since June 2020.
-And it’s now worse than it was during the pandemic .
-If you’ve got something in common with those Brits because you’re struggling too, the best thing to do is reach out for support.
+The cost of living can affect most of us in so many different ways, including financially and mentally.
+The Office for National Statistics recently found that it's one of the most commonly reported issues faced by adults in the UK Footnote [4].
+If you’ve got something in common with those people because you’re struggling too, the best thing to do is reach out for support.

-Depending on what you need to talk about – debt, mental health or anything else – there are all sorts of organisations and services out there which can help, such as Citizens Advice and the government-backed MoneyHelper website which offers free, impartial money and pensions guidance.
+Depending on what you need to talk about – debt, mental health or anything else – there are all sorts of organisations and services out there which can help, such as the government-backed MoneyHelper website which offers free, impartial money and pensions guidance.

 Articles on financial wellbeing